 The scope of this area covers all kinds of synthesis, growth, and fabrication techniques of materials and structures including semiconductors, oxides, etc. The principle idea is to foster mutual communication of commonly important key technologies in synthesis processes among people in different fields of materials science.
-Specific scopes are, but not limited to, the following: (1) novel synthesis, growth, and fabrication techniques; (2) novel material systems; (3) silicon-related materials; (4) nitride-related compound semiconductors; (5) carbon nanomaterials; (6) functional oxides; (7) nanowires and nanoparticles; (8) self-assembly; (9) nanoscale 3-D structures; (10) characterization of fundamental properties.
+Specific scopes are, but not limited to, the following: (1) novel synthesis, growth, and fabrication techniques; (2) novel material systems; (3) silicon-related materials; (4) III-V compound semiconductors including nitrides; (5) carbon nanomaterials; (6) functional oxides; (7) nanowires and nanoparticles; (8) self-assembly; (9) nanoscale 3D structures; (10) characterization of fundamental properties.
 Joint sessions with regard to graphene and nanowires will be held in conjunction with Area 9 and Area 13.

-Physics and Application of Novel Functional Devices and Materials
+Physics and Applications of Novel Functional Devices and Materials

 This area covers physics, applications and fabrication techniques of novel functional devices and materials.
 We strongly encourage novel, pioneering, and fundamental research works that would be influential in various solid state devices of materials (semiconductors, metals, superconductors, magnetic and organic materials, etc.).
 Specific topics are (1) quantum phenomena in nanostructures; (2) transport and optical characteristics of low-dimensional structures; (3) devices dealing with single electron, hole, exciton, photon, and other quanta; (4) solid-state quantum computing and communications; (5) nanometer-scale characterization with scanning probe techniques; (6) nanofabrication techniques and self-organized phenomena; and (7) other novel functional devices and materials such as tunneling field-effect transistor, micro- and nano-electro-mechanical-systems (MEMS and NEMS), and topological insulators, but are not limited to these subjects.
 Joint sessions with regard to graphene and nanowires will be held in conjunction with Area 8 and Area 13.

 Organic Materials Science, Device Physics, and Applications

-This area covers organic materials, device physics, characterization, and applications to organic devices.
+This area covers organic materials, process technology, device physics, characterization, and applications to organic devices.
 Papers are solicited in the following areas (but are not limited to these areas): (1) organic transistors and circuits; (2) organic light emitting devices; (3) organic diodes, photodetectors, and photovoltaic devices; (4) chemical sensors and gas sensors; (5) molecular electronics; (6) fabrication and characterization of organic thin films; (7) electrical and optical properties of organic thin film and materials; (8) organic-inorganic hybrid systems; and (9) interfacial phenomena, LC devices, EPD devices, etc. A special joint session will be organized for the organic photovoltaics in cooperation with Area 15.